FUCHS’ DYSTROPHY

 Fuchs’ Endothelial Dystrophy or FED is a degenerative disorder affecting the corneal endothelium.
 Endothelial cells are one of the four basic types of animal tissue, which helps the body with secretion, absorption, protection, transcellular transport, and sensation.

-How Does It Affect the Eyes?
+How Does It Affect The Eyes?

 As endothelial cells gradually deteriorate, the eye loses its natural ability to regulate its own pressure.
 This build-up of pressure can lead to the thickening of the Descemet’s membrane, which lies between the stroma and the endothelial layer of the cornea.
 This condition can lead to increased swelling or corneal stroma edema, which can cause damaged vision by causing changes in the natural curvature of the cornea.
 Fuchs’ Dystrophy usually affects both eyes and is more common in women than in men.